hmchou56/centra8/members.md

 <div id="Operations Committee"> </div>

 # Operations Committee - Members
-Operations Committee members consists of staff from the Partner organiztions and are nominated and approved by the Steering Committee.
+Operations Committee members consists of staff from Partner organizations and CENTRA meeting host organizations.
+Members are nominated and approved by the Steering Committee.
 The role of the Operations Committee is to support the operational needs of CENTRA.

 **Current Operations Committee Members:**
 *  Vivian Haga (Chair), The National Institute of Advanced Industrial Science and Technology (AIST), Japan